Rafael Benitez has shrugged off the booing directed at him before Chelsea's 0-0 draw with Manchester City at Stamford Bridge on Sunday.

-Blues fans sang songs in favour of ex-boss Roberto Di Matteo, before unleashing more boos and jeers when the Spaniard came out of the tunnel at the beginning of the game, while some supporters brought banners to the match declaring that they did not trust the former Liverpool manager.
+Blues fans sang songs in favour of ex-boss Roberto Di Matteo, before unleashing more boos and jeers when the Spaniard came out of the tunnel at the beginning of the game.

-"I can guarantee you that, because I am focused on the game, I don't listen to the crowd," he told reporters.
+"I can guarantee you that, because I am focused on the game, I don't listen to the crowd," he told Sky Sports.

 "I don't know if they say something or not.
 For me the main thing was the team and the performance from the team on the pitch.

 "You could see my body language on the dug-out I was just controlling it, trying to give instructions to my players and that's it."

 The game itself was a poor encounter, with neither side stamping their authority on proceedings, and Benitez acknowledged that a draw was probably a fair result.

 "It was a tough game against a good team," the 52-year-old added.